ParallelMaths/parallel/pages/8-01-ma-kettle.md

 Inaccuracy is (22/7 – π ) / π = 0.00127 / 3.14159 = 0.0004 	= 0.04%
 :::

-An even better approximation is 355/113 (which is easy to remember because you just have to remember to repeat the first three odd numbers and then split the result in the middle (113355).
+An even better approximation is 355/113 (which is easy to remember, because you just have to remember to repeat the first three odd numbers and then split the result in the middle (113355)).

 ::: problem id=1_2 marks=1
 __1.2.__ How accurate is 355/113 compared to the true value of π?